Note: COVID-19 has caused a 9-month delay on this project.

-SELECTOR’s project proposal aims to develop Miniature Electro Mechanical Relay (MEMR), a high miniaturization, Surface-Mount Technology (SMT)-compatible, electromechanical switch for the space sector.
-MEMR can be used within reconfigurable microwave space subsystems in line with satellite evolution toward more digital satellites, which allow high data capacity.
+SELECTOR’s project proposal enables the develop of Miniature Electro Mechanical Relay (MEMR), a high miniaturization, Surface-Mount Technology (SMT)-compatible, electromechanical switch for the space sector.
+MEMR is used within reconfigurable microwave space subsystems in line with satellite evolution toward more digital satellites, which allow high data capacity.
 Very High Throughput Satellite (VHTS) is the solution to decrease the cost per bit (€/Gbps) of satellite telecommunications.
 The satellite payload is constituted of a digital core and the digital transparent processor (DTP), which is surrounded by frequency converter units.
 The number of frequency converter channels in VHTS systems has increased from a few dozens of equipment to several hundred, compared to standard satellite architecture.
 As a result, in order to remain competitive without compromising reliability, stronger cost and mass constraints are enforced on such equipment.

 Redundancy rings are mandatory to achieve an operational lifetime of more than 15 years; however, they are increasingly difficult to implement at a reasonable cost and weight because they are centralized at payload level and individually driven by telecommand and telemetry satellite bus.

 The targeted demonstrator, a VHTS requirement, is a Ka band compact redundancy ring based on SMT to minimize cost and improve integration.
 The proposal relies on successful market introduction of the first-generation MEMR, which is limited in frequency, RF power and reliability, solely addressing the Automatic Test Equipment (ATE) ground sector.
 MEMR is already produced in large quantity (> 25,000 units per year for Radiall) for frequencies up to X band under reference R596.
 Since 2017, Radiall has launched new MEMRs that operate up to 26.5 GHz under reference R516.
-Thanks to Radiall’s unique proprietary technology, the MEMR component will be upgraded to be space compliant.
-A factor of 10 gain in mass is anticipated, compared to standard electromechanical switches.
-An increased footprint gain is also accounted for the same SPDT function as depicted in the following figure.
+Thanks to Radiall’s unique proprietary technology, the MEMR component has been upgraded to be space compliant.
+A factor of 10 gain in mass has been attained, compared to standard electromechanical switches.
+An increased footprint gain has also been attained for the same SPDT function as depicted in the following figure.